 As at the end of the reporting period, the Board of Supervisors has seven supervisors, including one shareholder supervisor, three employee supervisors and three external supervisors.
 Under the Board of Supervisors, two special committees were established, namely the Supervision Committee and the Nomination, Remuneration and Evaluation Committee.
 The Board of Supervisors, which placed the interests of shareholders and the Company as the top priority, fulfilled its supervision duties and was actively engaged in the special research and studies and the auditing investigation, guided internal audit work and regularly communicated with external auditors.
 The Company oversaw the Company's development strategies, financial activities, operating decision, risk management, internal control, corporate governance, related party transaction and the duty-fulfillment of the Board of Directors and the senior management according to the law.
-During the reporting period, the Company held seven meetings of the Board of Supervisors and eight meetings of the special committees of the Board of Supervisors to consider or hear 69 proposals to have in-depth understanding of the Company's operation and management status and effectively perform various supervisory duties.
-In addition, the members of the Board of Supervisors also supervised the decision-making process of the Company's major issues by attending general meetings, meetings of the Board of Directors and committees and senior management meetings.
+During the reporting period, the Company held seven meetings of the Board of Supervisors and eight meetings of the special committees of the Board of Supervisors and effectively perform various supervisory duties.
+In addition, the members of the Board of Supervisors also supervised the decision-making process of the Company's major issues by attending general meetings, meetings of the Board of Directors and committees and effectively perform series and committees and senior management meetings.